sylvinite/pipeline-provision/README.md

 Clone the repository to `/lupus/ngi/irma3/deploy`

-Copy the file from the repository under `bootstrap/bashrc` to `/lupus/ngi/irma3/bashrc.` This file has to be sourced every time a user wants to work.
+Copy the file from the repository under `bootstrap/bashrc` to `/lupus/ngi/irma3/bashrc`

+Run `source /lupus/ngi/irma3/bashrc` this file has to be sourced for virtually any operation relating to this repository.

 Setup a virtual environment, i.e: `/lupus/ngi/irma3/virtualenv-15.0.0/virtualenv.py -p /usr/bin/python2.7 /lupus/ngi/irma3/ansible-env`